Breaking the spell of Gaussianity: forecasting with higher order Fisher matrices: Frequentist and Bayesian Fisher matrix

-In fact we have where we defined the data matrix of components as and the data vector as Note that The best fit condition $(\log L)_{,\alpha}=0$ gives If $C$ does not depend on the parameters, the best fit equation becomes Finally we have Inserting the best fit condition \eqref{eq:bfc} we obtain where This shows that if the parameters enter linearly in $C$ and in $\mu$, the two FM coincide (always assuming Gaussian data).
 The matrix $\Sigma$ expresses the difference between frequentist and Bayesian FM.
 The first one is the one that ensures the Cramer-Rao inequality.
 The second one is the matrix that approximates the posterior.

+Now, when we do forecasts, we generate mock data with variance given by $C$ and mean given by $\boldsymbol{\mu}$.
+If we evaluate the average FM for many mock data and note that